Outlift illustration showing a man doing a barbell Romanian deadlift to build muscle in his hips.

 However, the conventional deadlift tends to be a fair bit heavier than the RDL.
 With the conventional deadlift, we bring our hips close to the bar, improving our leverage, and we bend our knees at the bottom, allowing our quads to help push the weight up.
 That means more weight in our hands, more weight supported by our spinal erectors and traps, and more weight to pull with our lats and rear delts.

-So although the Romanian deadlift does, technically, work the same muscles as the conventional deadlift, it puts quite a bit more emphasis on the hips, glutes, and hamstrings than it does on the upper back.
+So although the Romanian deadlift technically works the same muscles as the conventional deadlift, it places quite a bit more emphasis on the hips, glutes, and hamstrings than on the upper back.

 How to do the Romanian Deadlift (RDL)

-The Romanian deadlift (RDL) starts in a standing position.
+The Romanian deadlift starts in a standing position.
 From there, you drive your hips back, letting your knees bend as much as needed but keeping them fairly stiff.
 When you feel a maximal stretch on your hamstrings—probably when the barbell is just below your knees—thrust your hips forward to drive the weight back up.
-It looks like this:
+Here’s Marco teaching the lift:

 Here are some extra RDL pointers to keep in mind: